augustl/augustl.com/posts/blog/2019/you_have_to_know_about_persistent_data_structures.md

 ## Clojure does another really cool thing

-In the real world, it turns out that doing lots of stuff with tree structures is kind of expensive.
+In the real world, it turns out that if you just have a small map with just a handful of keys, operating on a fancy tree structure can be kind of expensive.

-And a lot of your lists and maps are small, containing maybe a handful of items.

 Under the hood, Clojure will do a very cool optimization: if your map has fewer than 8 (I think) items in it, it will just be represented as a normal mutable list under the hood.